luisrodriguezror/project4/README.md

 ## Project
 An online retailer company that operates in the US hired us, a marketing company, to help them develop a strategy to improve their marketing campaigns and ultimately increase their sales.

-The aim of our project is to predict whether a consumer will make a purchase or not.
+The aim of our project is to analyze consumer behaviour and predict items and categories of purchase, as well as to predict whether a customer will make high-value purchases.
 To perform the analysis, we’ll start by reviewing a dataset provided by the retailer company that includes customer personal information and purchase history.

 We will examine relationships between customer demographics (such as age and gender) and purchase details (such as item purchased, category, and purchase amount).
-Additionally, we will analyze how location, size, color, season, and review rating influence purchase behavior.
+Additionally, we will analyze how location, size, color, season, and review rating may influence purchase behavior.
 We will also explore the impact of subscription status, shipping type, discount applied, promo code usage, previous purchases, payment method, and frequency of purchases on the likelihood of making a purchase.
 This analysis will help us uncover patterns and trends to better understand consumer behavior.

 ## Problem Statement
 The main objective is to solve, analyze, or visualize a problem using machine learning (ML) with the dataset provided.
-We aim to predict whether a customer will apply a discount code based on their shopping behavior.

 ## Technologies and Tools Used
 - Python Pandas